-A 100.0 - 90.0%
+A 100.0-90.0%

-AB 89.9-85.0%
+A/B 89.9 - 85.0%

 В 84.9 - 80.0%

-ВС 79.9-75.0%
+B/C 79.9-75.0%

-С 74.9-70.0%
+$\mathbf{C}$ 74.9-70.0%

 D 69.9-60.0%

 F 59.9-0.0%

-This course and CHE 154 have separate grades; a student must make a grade of "C" or better in both courses to be eligible to take any chemistry class that requires them as prerequisites.
+This course and CHE 152 have separate grades; a student must make a grade of "C" or better in both courses to be eligible to take any chemistry class that requires either of them as prerequisites.
+Because of limited space in the course each semester, students earning a letter grade or officially withdrawing from CHE 153L cannot retake the course during a subsequent semester without permission from the department chair.

 - Safety: Safety rules will be strictly enforced.
 Students must be familiar with these procedures and abide by them at all times.
 Safety is taken very seriously both for your own protection and that of others in the laboratory.
 Safety glasses, lab coat, clothing and shoes must be consistent with the safety policy outlined in the laboratory manual in order for a student to be permitted in the laboratory.
 The use of cell phones, iPods, or similar devices in the laboratory is prohibited.
 They should be turned off, including any vibrate feature before laboratory begins. - Academic Dishonesty: Cheating in any form will not be tolerated.
-Students caught violating any aspect of the University of Tampa?s Academic Integrity Policy will be penalized in all cases.
-Penalty ranges from "0" on an assignment to "F" for the course without regard to a student?s accumulated points.
+Students caught violating any aspect of the University of Tampa's Academic Integrity Policy will be penalized in all cases.
+Penalty ranges from "0" on an assignment to "F" for the course without regard to a student's accumulated points.
 Students may also face expulsion.
-It is the student?s responsibility to become familiar with the policies of the university regarding academic integrity and to avoid violating ?such policies.
-Students will typically be working in groups for the experiments.
-You are welcome to also work on the lab reports together, however, answers to pre-lab and post-lab questions that require a written explanation must be in your own words.
-Violations of this procedure will be considered an academic integrity violation (plagiarism) and may result in lower lab report scores, a zero on the lab report, or further action.
+It is the student's responsibility to become familiar with the policies of the university regarding academic integrity and to avoid violating such policies.
+Students will typically be working in groups for the experiments, and are welcome to also work on the lab reports together, however, answers to pre-lab and post-lab questions that require a written explanation must be the student's own words.
+Violations of this procedure will be considered an academic integrity violation (plagiarism) and may result in lower lab scores, a zero on the lab, or further action.
 Multiple violations will be dealt with in a strict manner. - Office of Student Disability Services: If there is any student who has special needs because of a disability, please go directly to the Academic Success Center in North Walker Hall.
 You may phone 813-258-5757, or e-mail jlaw@ut.edu to report your needs and provide documentation of your disability for certification.
 Janice Law is the director of the Academic Excellence Programs that includes Student Disability Services.
 Please feel free to discuss this issue in private if you need more information. - Disruption Policy: The professor believes that every student has the right to a comfortable learning environment where the open and honest exchange of ideas may freely occur.
 Each student is expected to do his or her part to ensure that the classroom (and anywhere else the class may meet) remains conducive to learning.
 According to the terms of the University of Tampa Disruption Policy, the professor will take immediate action when inappropriate behavior. - Course Interruption Due To Adverse Conditions: In case of any adverse condition or situation which could interrupt the schedule of classes, each student is asked to access www.ut.edu for information about the status of the campus and class meetings.
 In addition, please refer to ut.blackboard.edu for announcements and other important information.
 You are responsible for accessing this information.